MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-search.md

 ### Product bot example
-For our last example, we will build a bot that receives a product image url and finds visually similar products along with links to online merchants that have these products.
+For this last example, you will build a bot that receives a product image url and finds visually similar products along with links to online merchants that have these products.
 The bot is calling the Image Search API to find visually similar products and the online merchants.
 More specifically, it's calling a feature of the Image Search API called <a href="https://msdn.microsoft.com/en-us/library/mt712790.aspx" target="_blank">image insights</a>, which returns several interesting insights about images indexed by Bing, such as visually similar images or products, similar image collections, recognized entities (people) and more.

 ```html
 <div align="center">